Kazakhstan government resigns following fuel price protests | DW | 05.01.2022

 The protests on Tuesday came after authorities lifted price caps on liquefied petroleum gas (LPG), allowing fuel prices to rise significantly.

-When announcing his government's resignation, Tokayev also said that the price cap would be reintroduced in 'temporary price regulation' for a period of 180 days.
+When announcing his government's resignation, Tokayev also said that the price cap would be reintroduced as a "temporary price regulation" for a period of 180 days.

 The state of emergency includes an 11 p.m. to 7 a.m. curfew, movement restrictions, and a ban on mass gatherings, according to official documents.